 CT dose index (CTDI) is a standardized measure of radiation dose output of a CT scanner which allows the user to compare radiation output of different CT scanners.
-In the past CTDI100 (measured over a 100 mm long ionization chamber) and CTDIw (weighted average of dose across a single slice) were used; for helical scanners in current use, the parameter CTDIvol the most relevant one.
+In the past CTDI100 (measured over a 100 mm long ionization chamber) and CTDIw (weighted average of dose across a single slice) were used; for helical scanners in current use, the parameter CTDIvol is the more commonly used index.

-CTDI100 is a linear measure of dose distrubition over a pencil ionization chamber and hence does not take into consideration the topographical variation of a human body and is therefore not in clinical use.
+- CTDI100 is a linear measure of dose distribution over a pencil ionization chamber and hence does not take into consideration the topographical variation of a human body and is therefore not in clinical use.

-A point to remember is that CTDIvol or its derivative the DLP* , as seen on consoles and passed on into the DICOM image do not represent the actual dose administered to the patient; they should be taken as an index of radiation output by the system for comparison purposes.
+It is important to remember that the CTDIvol or its derivative the DLP, as seen on consoles and outputted on the DICOM images, do not represent the actual absorbed or effective dose for the patient.
+They should be taken as an index of radiation output by the system for comparison purposes.

 - 1. Mcnitt-gray MF.
 AAPM/RSNA Physics Tutorial for Residents: Topics in CT.
 Radiation dose in CT.
 Radiographics.
 22 (6): 1541-53.
 Radiographics (citation) - Pubmed citation